NanoComp/meep/doc/docs/Scheme_Tutorials/Frequency_Domain_Solver.md

 Since the frequency-domain solver uses an [iterative method](https://en.wikipedia.org/wiki/Iterative_method), there are a couple of things we can do to improve its convergence: (1) use a non-zero smoothing width for the CW source (default is 0) to reduce the high-frequency oscillations produced by its abrupt turn on (which have slow group velocities and are absorbed poorly by [PML](../Perfectly_Matched_Layer.md)), and (2) increase the $L$ parameter of the [BiCGSTAB-L](https://en.wikipedia.org/wiki/Biconjugate_gradient_stabilized_method) iterative solver from the default of 2 to 10.

-We will compute the fundamental mode at five different tolerance values chosen on a logarithmic scale.
-We will then plot the L2 norm of the error in the fields as a function of the tolerance.
+We will compute the fundamental mode at five different tolerance values chosen on a logarithmic scale: 1e-8, 1e-9, 1e-10, 1e-11, 1e-12.
+We will then plot the L2 norm of the error in the fields (relative to the results at a tolerance of 1e-12) as a function of the tolerance.

 The simulation script is in [examples/solve-cw.ctl](https://github.com/NanoComp/meep/blob/master/scheme/examples/solve-cw.ctl).